 A couple of weeks ago, a colleague in Iran suggested gently that my bimrocks.com site needed some overhaul.
 He had found it useful when starting his research a few years ago but now thinks it should be improved.
 He is right, I realized abashedly.
 After far too many years of sloth, it is time to update all three of my sites.
 Update?
 More like give the sites a thorough cleaning, retrofit, remodel…

-After about 15 years of loyalty, I decided to switch my websites-hosting from Yahoo Small Business.
+After about 15 years of unthinking loyalty, I decided to switch my websites-hosting from Yahoo Small Business.
 In a flurry of stressful effort I managed to migrate all three of my websites to a new, much improved Host last week: SiteGround.
 SiteGround makes migration really simple – normally.
-Except my sites were all awkward and one of them was plagued with a mysterious problem that rendered still-anchored to Yahoo.
+But my sites were all awkward and one of them was plagued with a mysterious problem that rendered it stubbornly anchored to Yahoo.

-In trying to shift the site to SiteGround, I worriedly felt that that site was going to be Lost in Migration.
+In trying to shift that site to SiteGround, I worriedly felt that that it was going to be Lost in Migration.
 (Remember the delightful Bill Murray and Scarlett Johansson movie Lost in Translation?)

-But: SiteGround Tech help, instantly (chat) and quickly (via messages) available, finally managed to work around the problems.
-I am now all set up, email accounts moved, sites updated with new WordPress tools and happy that very little content has been Lost, though some stuff has been altered by Translation.
-My links are thoroughly warped so UI hahave had to spend hours editing those.
+SiteGround Tech help, instantly (chat) and quickly available (via messages), finally managed to work around the problems.
+I am now all set up, email accounts moved, sites updated with new WordPress tools and happy that very little content has been Lost.
+Some stuff has been altered by Translation and my links are thoroughly warped so I have had to spend hours editing those.

 With WordPress even more intuitive to work with nowadays, I look forward to editing my sites.
 Check back now and again!
 Feel free to leave Comments.